ntrappe/you-are-here/PhDApplicationGuide.md

 - If you are passionate about research, want to teach at the university level, or desire a career in academia, aim for a PhD.
 - If your career goals are in a specific field that values practical skills and knowledge over research, a Master's might be sufficient.

-## III.
+## IV.
 Identifying Your Research Area
 - Start with your interests and passions _(research is a long and demanding so pick something you love)_
 - Reflect on the subjects or topics you excelled in during your studies.
 - Seek guidance from professors, mentors, advisors, and friends.
 - Use [Google Scholar](https://scholar.google.com) to explore academic journals, books, or articles related to your field and see which areas have research potential.
 - Make use of tools like [ChatGPT](https://chat.openai.com/) to identify gaps in research.

-## IV.
-Selecting Suitable Schools
+## V. Selecting Suitable Schools
 - Investigate a multitude of universities and programs.
 - Consider factors like location, cost of living, reputation, funding, etc.
 - Create a list of potential schools that align with your interests.